 Even if you have all of the above items and your budget plan in place then you will need to think about how you are going to move.
 You will need to find the costs for removals or find other means of transporting the items that you have.

-If you haven't had your own tenancy before, you will be required to attend a Tenancy Workshop.
+If you haven't had your own tenancy before, you will be required to view a Tenancy Workshop video.
 The workshop is a free course designed for mainly young people who are looking to take a tenancy for the first time and provides practical advice, guidance and information on the issues around setting up and maintaining a home.
 The course covers advice on:

 You may also find useful information on the mix website.